wojdyr/fityk/doc/ref.rst

 Additionally, F and Z can be used with dataset prefix, e.g. ::

    info @0 (n+1, x, y, F(x), y-F(x), Z(x), %foo(x), a, sin(pi*x)+y^2) > file.tsv

+The option :ref:`info-numeric-format <info_numeric_format>`
+can be used to change the format and precision of all numbers.

 .. _model: